The dean in robes put up a fight to save

 to votes of dead men catching eyes of vultures.

 The birds began to circle when they heard

 the lawyer ask the use of learning Greek.

 And when Bell quoted Plato, they all jeered

-He made boys stand when he entered the room,
+He made boys stand when he walked in the room

 For this offense the board winced and consumed

-The robes and books and dean, like carrion.
+the robes and books and dean like birds of prey.